themockingjester/xScrap/readme.md

 Robust Handling – Better manages edge cases to keep scraping stable.

+xScrap can be tuned as per your needs by updating values in the configuration file.
+You can adjust settings such as concurrency, scraping windows, retries, and other runtime behaviors to optimize performance and resource usage.

 ### 📦 Getting Started

 Follow these steps to run the app locally: